 In the simplest variant of the process, the mill moves in three axes (XYZ), but the tool is always approaching the workpiece from the top; it would seem that you can only make parts with no undercuts and no features on the back.
 Not so: the most rudimentary solution is to manually flip over the workpiece with the aid of CNC-machined holes and steel dowel pins, then cut the other side:

 On larger machining centers, it’s common to have a system that automatically rotates the workpiece around one or two axes, permitting unattended cuts from different angles — as well as continuous lathe-style operations.
-That said, when you’re not trying to save pennies, operator-assisted flips (and tool changes) work just fine.
+That said, when you’re not trying to run a big production line, operator-assisted flips (and tool changes) work just fine.

 Competent desktop CNC systems cost more than entry-level 3D printers, but the difference isn’t huge.
 Neither tech is plug-and-play: there is a fairly steep learning curve to computer-aided design (CAD) and to materials science.
 Just as importantly, automated manufacturing shouldn’t be your only tool: for simple tasks, the process is needlessly time-consuming and error-prone.